ternera/auto-wikipedia-download/README.md

 - Required Python packages:
   - requests
   - tqdm
-- 20+ GB of free storage
+- 20+ GB of free storage (if you extract the download, it will require much more space)

 ## Installation